PineProject/Mohican/README.md

-# Mohican
+# Jura

-You need a gatekeeper or a worrior, it doesn't matter!
-Mohican is a next-level open-source API gateway.
+Jura is a next-level open-source API gateway.